United Utilities: Watermain breaks

-Water contamination
+Water and land contamination

-On 7 August 2015, cryptosporidium, a water borne parasite that can cause diarrhoea and vomiting, had been detected in the water supply to Blackpool, Chorley, Fylde, Preston, South Ribble and Wyre affecting more than 300,000 customers.
+On 7 August 2015, cryptosporidium, a water-borne parasite that can cause diarrhoea and vomiting, had been detected in the water supply to Blackpool, Chorley, Fylde, Preston, South Ribble and Wyre affecting more than 300,000 customers.
 No cases of cryptosporidiosis were reported and by introducing of ultra-violet treatment units "boil water" notices could be lifted in some areas.
-Initial Investigations by United Utilities and the Drinking Water Inspectorate had not identified the cause.
+Initial investigations by United Utilities and the Drinking Water Inspectorate had not identified the cause.
 Later the root cause was identified as run-off water from agricultural land following severe rainfall.

 On 6 September 2015, the water supply was declared free from contamination, and restrictions were lifted.
 United Utilities was subsequently fined £300,000 at Preston Crown Court on 10 October 2017 for supplying water unfit for human consumption, with an additional £150,000 costs.
 It paid around £18 million in compensation to its customers.
 United Utilities held a number of seminars following this event to outline steps it had taken following the incident and share lessons with other water companies.